BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

 Your application should support constructing, sharing, and managing transaction files, also known as [Partially Signed Bitcoin Transactions (PSBTs)](/guide/glossary/#partially-signed-bitcoin-transaction-psbt).

 PSBTS allow for storage and transfer of transactions that are not yet finalized.
-They allow signing wallets to be offline, as the transaction data can be transferred via USB, NFC or animated QR codes.
+They allow signing wallets to be offline, as the transaction data can be transferred via USB, NFC, or animated QR codes.

 This is particularly useful if users want to open a payment channel directly from their cold storage.